canonical/charm-cloudsupport/README.md

 ## Action: Instance connectivity check

 Run a connectivity test against instances.
-The connectivity test does not require a floating ip address -- it will be run from the net namespace of the qdhcp agent.
+The connectivity test does not require a floating ip address -- it will be run from an appropriate net namespace.
 The test will be run against the first port bound to the test instance.
 The test will ping the port and attempt a connection to tcp:22 and tcp:80 (note the cloudsupport-image should launch services listening on those).

-Be aware that due to the use of netns this action will only work against OVS ports.
+This action supports both OVS and OVN deployments.

 Example:

 ```sh
 juju run-action --wait cloudsupport/0 test-connectivity
 ```

 ## Action: Test Instance Deletion